 Aquatic / Fishing

-Prices are down from last year, due to exceptional catch levels and flat demand.
-Permit values, however, are holding strong.
+Prices are similar to this time last year, due to high catch levels, and flat demand.
+Larger scallops are still commanding premium prices.
+Permit values remain strong.
 The wild stock remains ample.

-- Permit trading continued to be limited in 2018 as regulations continued to ratchet down quotas and days-at-sea.
+- Permit trading remains limited as regulations continued to ratchet down quotas and days-at-sea.